mfamelis/inquisitive_semantics/README.md

 # Inquisitive Semantics

-A first-order logic implementation of the theory of Inquisitive Semantics from [the book](https://projects.illc.uva.nl/inquisitivesemantics/) by Ciardelli, Groendendijk and Roelofsen.
+An (as of right now incomplete) first-order logic implementation of the theory of Inquisitive Semantics from [the book](https://projects.illc.uva.nl/inquisitivesemantics/) by Ciardelli, Groendendijk and Roelofsen.